 Abstract.
-Fibre optic distributed temperature sensing (DTS) is widely applied in Earth sciences.
-Many applications require a spatial resolution higher than that provided by the DTS instrument.
+Fibre optic Distributed Temperature Sensing (DTS) is widely applied in earth sciences.
+Many applications require a spatial resolution higher than the provided by the DTS instrument.
 Measurements at these higher resolutions can be achieved with a fibre optic cable helically wrapped on a cylinder.
 The effect of the probe construction, such as its material, shape, and diameter, on the performance has been poorly understood.
-In this article, we study data sets obtained from a laboratory experiment using different cable and construction diameters, and three field experiments using different construction characteristics.
+In this article, we study datasets obtained from a

+- 15 laboratory experiment using different cable and construction diameters, and three field experiments using different construction characteristics.
 This study shows that the construction material, shape, diameter, and cable attachment method can have a significant influence on DTS temperature measurements.
 We present a qualitative and quantitative approximation of errors introduced through the choice of auxiliary construction, influence of solar radiation, coil diameter, and cable attachment method.
-Our results provide insight into factors that influence DTS measurements, and we present a number of solutions to minimize these errors.
-These practical considerations allow designers of future DTS measurement set-ups to improve their environmental temperature measurements.
+Our results provide insight into factors that influence DTS measurements, and we present a number of - 20 solutions to minimize these errors.
+These practical considerations allow designers of future DTS measurement setups to improve their environmental temperature measurements.